omarmohamed77/MuSpaghetti-Studio/README.md

 Last option is Pause/Resume (Similar to ON/OFF but just continue the sound where you left off) The user also is able import a full sound track to run in the background with his own remix .
-Once starting the video capturing, the app control is switched to the Hand Gestures , the user can test the instruments sounds until he/she gives the hand sign of record starting.
+Once starting the video capturing, the app control is switched to the Hand Gestures, the user can test the instruments sounds until he/she gives the hand sign of record starting.
 The GUI keeps recording the played music until the user gives the stop recording sign, When the camera is turned off, user is switched back to the GUI to playback